mogenson/PaperWM.spoon/README.md

 Automatic tiling only occurs on primary screen.
 Multiple screens are not currently supported.

-Multiple Mission Control Spaces are supported, but the previous layout is lost when switching back and forth between Spaces.

 MacOS does not allow a window to be moved fully off-screen.
 Windows that would be tiled off-screen are placed in a margin on the left and right edge of the